Microsoft's stock market value pulls ahead of Apple's

-SAN FRANCISCO (Reuters) - Microsoft Corp’s (MSFT.O) stock market value surpassed Apple Inc’s (AAPL.O), pulling ahead by as much as $3 billion on Wednesday as the Windows software maker benefited from optimism about demand for cloud computing services.
+SAN FRANCISCO, Nov 28 (Reuters) - Microsoft Corp’s stock market value surpassed Apple Inc’s and pulled ahead by as much as $3 billion on Wednesday as the Windows software maker benefited from optimism about demand for cloud computing services.

 Microsoft and Apple briefly traded at about the same level after the bell on Monday, but Microsoft’s intraday lead over Apple on Wednesday was more substantial.